beothorn/greement/README.md

 - All gold mines are lost, all lands are converted to cattle, there must be at least one player with one gold mine for this to be triggered - 2 cards
 - Decrease Gold profit - 5 cards
 - Decrease distance tax, Decrease lake and mountain multiplier - 10  cards
 - Decrease Action card price by 2 - 5 cards

 ###Pay to avoid:
-- Increase loan multiplier - Anyone can pay 10c to avoid this, the payment can come from more than one player. - 3 cards
+- Increase loan multiplier - Pay 10c to avoid this. - 3 cards
 - Cattle disease, each player must pay 2c for each of his own squares with cattle.
-All unpaid squares are converted back to crops but are still owned by the player. - 3 cards
+All unpaid squares are converted back to crops but are still owned by the player. - Pay 20c to avoid this. - 3 cards
 - Government appropriation Lake - All lands connected to a lake will be taken from the owner, the owner will receive 2c per square taken, turning back to a brown square if it's a crop.
-Gold mines als are taken but stay normal. - Anyone can pay 15c to avoid this - 3 cards
+Gold mines als are taken but stay normal. - Pay 15c to avoid this - 3 cards
-- Government appropriation Mountain - All lands connected to a lake will be taken from the owner, the owner will receive 1c per square taken, turning back to a brown square - Anyone can pay 10c to avoid this - 2 cards
+- Government appropriation Mountain - All lands connected to a lake will be taken from the owner, the owner will receive 1c per square taken, turning back to a brown square - Pay 10c to avoid this - 2 cards

 ###Action cards
-- Steal all gold mines from any player
+- Steal 3 gold mines from any player
 - Steal all regular land from any player
-- Steal all territories connected to all lake from any player
+- Steal all territories connected (including diagonally connected) to a chosen lake (including lands with no owner)
-- Steal all territories connected to all mountain from any player
+- Steal all territories connected (including diagonally connected) to a chosen mountain (including lands with no owner)
-- Make a 20c loan on any players name (keep the money)
+- Make a 5c loan on any players name (keep the money)
-- Steal any 5 territories
+- Steal any 5 territories (including lands with no owner)
+- Decide next two votes

-The game proceeds until the time is up, then the player with the biggest wealth, or the smallest debt, wins!
+The game proceeds until the turn count reaches a given number, then the player with the biggest wealth, or the smallest debt, wins!